repaygithub/react-credit-card/README.md

 ## General Commands

 - `yarn tdd`: Runs the test suite in watch mode, which will trigger tests to re-run when changes are made.
-- `yarn test`: runs the full test suite and linter
+- `yarn test`: runs the full test suite, TypeScript checks, and validates formatting; then documents current coverage
+- `yarn fmt`: tries to automatically fixes formatting or errors to fix others